Advice for new customers

 When do I send my first meter reading?

-Your welcome pack will tell you when to give us your first meter reading/s, but generally:
+Your we will tell you when to give us your first meter reading/s, but generally:

 - It's best to give us your opening meter readings within 5 days of your switch date, or on the day you become responsible for your new home.